tslocke/hobocookbook/manual/dryml-guide.markdown

 # Customising and extending tags

 As we've seen, DRYML makes it easy to define tags that are highly customisable.
-By addings `param`s to the tags inside your definition, the caller can insert, replace and tweak to their heart's content.
+By adding `param`s to the tags inside your definition, the caller can insert, replace and tweak to their heart's content.
 Sometimes, the changes you make to a tag's output are needed not once, but many times throughout the site.
 In other words, you want to define a new tag in terms of the old tag.

 ## New tags from old